Ronald Lauder: Early life and education

 Lauder was born in New York City to a Jewish family, the son of Estée Lauder and Joseph Lauder, founders of Estée Lauder Companies.
 He is the younger brother of Leonard Lauder, chairman of the board of the Estée Lauder Companies.

 He attended the Bronx High School of Science and holds a bachelor's degree in International Business from the Wharton School of Business at the University of Pennsylvania.
-He studied at the University of Paris, and received a Certificate in International Business from the University of Brussels.
+He studied at the University of Paris and received a Certificate in International Business from the University of Brussels.

 Career

 Lauder started to work for the Estée Lauder Company in 1964 as head of the international department.
 In 1984, he became a Deputy Assistant Secretary of Defense for European and NATO policy at the United States Department of Defense.

 In 1986, Ronald Reagan named him as the United States Ambassador to Austria, a position he held until 1987.
 As ambassador, he fired diplomatic officer Felix Bloch, who later became known in connection with the Robert Hanssen espionage case.

 As a Republican, he made a bid to become the mayor of New York City in 1989, losing to Rudy Giuliani in the Republican primary (Giuliani lost to David Dinkins in the general election but defeated Dinkins in 1993).
 His campaign managers were Roger Ailes of Fox News and Arthur Finkelstein, a strong supporter of Richard Nixon.
 Michael Massing, writing of this nomination race, notes that politically Lauder 'seemed out of step with most American Jews; ... he ran to the right of Rudolph Giuliani.
 And, on Israeli issues, he was a vocal supporter of the Likud party, with long-standing ties to Benjamin Netanyahu."
-Lauder spent $14 million of his own funds on the race.
-In 1994 he successfully led a campaign to place term limits on the mayor.
-In the Republican primary Giuliani had 77,150 (67.0%) vote to 37,960 (33.0%) for Lauder.
+Lauder spent $14 million of his funds on the race.
+In 1994, he successfully led a campaign to place term limits on the mayor.
+In the Republican primary, Giuliani had 77,150 (67.0%) vote to 37,960 (33.0%) for Lauder.

-In 1998, Lauder was asked by Israeli Prime Minister Benjamin Netanyahu to begin Track II negotiations with Syrian leader Hafez al-Assad; these negotiations continued after the election of Ehud Barak to the post.
-Lauder communicated a new-found willingness on Assad's part to make compromises with the Israelis in an overall land for peace deal, and his draft "Treaty of Peace Between Israel and Syria" formed an important part of the (ultimately fruitless) Israeli-Syrian negotiations that occurred in January 2000 in Shepherdstown, West Virginia.
+In 1998, Lauder was asked by Israeli prime minister Benjamin Netanyahu to begin Track II negotiations with Syrian leader Hafez al-Assad; these negotiations continued after the election of Ehud Barak to the post.
+Lauder communicated a new-found willingness on Assad's part to make compromises with the Israelis in an overall land for peace deal, and his draft "Treaty of Peace Between Israel and Syria" formed an important part of the (ultimately fruitless) Israeli Syrian negotiations that occurred in January 2000 in Shepherdstown, West Virginia.

 Lauder manages investments in real estate and media, including Central European Media Enterprises and Israeli TV.
 In 2010, Lauder founded RWL Water, LLC.

+Ron Lauder suggested to Donald Trump that the United States purchase Greenland which was discussed in the White House Situation Room as a trade involving Puerto Rico according to Elizabeth Neumann.